-If you're considering giving up your cat because of a behavioral issue you may want to consult with Cats International first.
-Cats International has trained behavioral specialists who will answer your questions and provide advice for free!
-They also have an online library of articles on common behavioral issues and recommended solutions.
-You can reach the Cats International behavior hotline at (262) 375-8852.
+If you're considering giving up your cat because of a behavioral issue you may want to check out the Cats International website first.
+Cats International is a non-profit educational organization.
+They have an online library of articles on common behavioral issues and recommended solutions.
+We are also happy to help you troubleshoot any issues you're having with your cat.

-Best Friends has published an excellent guide on How to Find Homes for Homeless Pets.
+Best Friends has a great article on How to Rehome a Cat or Dog.
 The guide contains information on how to market your cat, including writing a compelling classified ad for your cat and screening potential adopters.

 Remember that you are your cat's best option to find a new home.
 You know your cat and are the best person to help your cat happily transition to a new home.

 There are several other shelters and rescue groups in the area that may be able to help you find another home for your cat.Friends for LifeSaving Pets One at a TimeHumane Society of Skagit ValleyPurrfect Pals